ridercz/ESP-TMEP/README.md

 ESP-TMEP is firmware for ESP8266, which can measure temperature using DS18B20 and send it to the [TMEP.CZ](https://www.tmep.cz/) online service.

+> Build video and basic information about this project (in Czech) is [on my blog](https://www.altair.blog/2022/09/esp-tmep).

 ## Features and limitations

 ### Features